-Update 8/15/20.
+Update 4/9/23.
 I was giving a podcast interview recently and was asked a question I don't think I've ever heard before: do vitamin D supplements raise testosterone levels?
 I had to say, at the time, while I was skeptical, I was not 100% sure.
 Curious about this, I did make a note to myself to look into it afterward.
-Sure enough, after the interview was over, a quick online search revealed a lot of people asking that same question and many websites giving a resounding yes, that vitamin D did raise in fact testosterone levels!
+Sure enough, after the interview was over, a quick online search revealed a lot of people asking that same question and many websites giving a resounding yes, that vitamin D did raise, in fact testosterone levels!
 With respect to those other websites, I preferred to do my own investigation on this issue.
 Fortunately, there are studies on this topic.
 Because vitamin D is so popular, I also want to answer other common questions too.
 Keep reading and let's see what I discovered.
 Also, read the Tribulus Terrestris review.

 Who's Lacking Vitamin D?

-Vitamin D (also called calciferol and cholecalciferol) is not in many foods so getting enough may be more difficult than some think.
+Vitamin D (also called calciferol and cholecalciferol) is not in many foods, so getting enough may be more difficult than some think.
 As I see it, those who might be at the greatest risk include:

-- Older adults and those in nursing homes
+- Older adults and those in nursing homes.

-- Overweight individuals
+- Overweight individuals.

-- People who live in the north where sunlight is scarce
+- People who live in the north, where sunlight is scarce.

-- Those who regularly cover most of their body in clothing
+- Those who regularly cover most of their body in clothing.

-- People with dark skin
+- People with dark skin.

-Vitamin D (and vitamin A) looks more like a hormone than vitamins.
-And, like hormones, vitamin D appears to have a wide rage of effects.
+Why might vitamin D be related to testosterone levels?
+Well, if calciferol were discovered today, it would probably not be called a vitamin.
+Instead, it would likely be called a hormone.
+Vitamin D looks more like a hormone than a vitamin.
+Their chemical structures are similar.
+And, like hormones, vitamin D appears to have a wide range of effects.
 While cholecalciferol is well known for its role in bone health, research suggests it may also take part in helping:

-These diverse health conditions – and others – point to vitamin D as more of a hormone than a vitamin.
+Playing a role in these diverse health conditions points to vitamin D as more of a hormone than a vitamin.
 Since hormones tend to look like each other and have different effects depending on the tissue we are talking about, it makes some sense how people might wonder if it could in some way be related to testosterone levels.
+Indeed, some studies point to an association between testosterone and vitamin D as well.

 Association vs. Cause & Effect

 As you read through the research section below, you will see the word “association” used a lot.
-An association or correlation does necessarily not mean two things are connected to each other.
-For example, many people go to work when the sun comes up, but that does not mean the sun causes people to go to work.
+An association or correlation does not necessarily mean two things are connected to each other.
+For example, many people go to work when the sun rises, but that does not mean the sun causes people to go to work.
 It just so happens that both often occur around the same time.
+The same might be true with testosterone and cholecalciferol too.Keep this in mind as you read the studies that show an association between vitamin D and testosterone levels.
+Instead, pay more attention to the studies where vitamin D supplements were given to people to see if they raised testosterone.

 Hypogonadism refers to a condition where the testes are not making enough sex hormones, like testosterone.
 It appears that vitamin D is needed for proper gonad functioning.